Basic information on plastics

 • Even when marketed as "ultraclean" or "virgin", it generally contains relatively large amounts of chemicals, especially weakeners or "plasticizers" (e.g. phtalates), whiteners, heavy metal (e.g. cobalt).
 These contaminants (also known as "leachables") may leach from the plastic into the growth medium, and affect the growth characteristics, and - in the worst case - totally inhibit growth.
 In practice, the inoculum size appears to be an important factor; leachables are most harmful in projects where the inoculum only contains a small number of cells.

 For this reason, Enzyscreen "detoxifies" the polypropylene MTPs that it sells, by a procedure involving boiling in alkaline and acid solutions.
-We have been doing that for 20 years now, and feedback from our customers learned us that growth (both for microbes and mammalian cells) in these plates is more reliable and reproducable than in untreated polypropylene microtiter plates.
+We have been doing that for 20 years now, and feedback from our customers learned us that growth (both for microbes and mammalian cells) in these plates is more reliable and reproducible than in untreated polypropylene microtiter plates.

 • Since the material is relatively soft, the surface of the top of the walls between the wells is irregular.
 This may result in cross-contamination between cultures in adjacent wells.
 Therefore, we "flatten" the top-surface of the polypropylene microplates that we sell, by melting the upper 0.2 mm of the walls using a hot flat glass plate.